StormACE/Popotte/README.md

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-To build the soft you need at least Visual Studio Community Edition
+To build the software you need at least Visual Studio Community Edition

 Don't forget to read the "Licence.txt" file before using, modifying and/or distribute the software!